 This film has been swiping all the prizes from most awards this season and with a good reason.
 Martin McDonagh creates one of the most outstanding and creative movies of the year by telling the story of a mother who puts up three signs demanding justice from the police after her daughter’s murder and rape case still remains unsolved after two years.
-In an era where Facebook became the platform for everybody to share their opinion and the line between what real and fake news is buried, Martin McDonagh creates a smart sharp script with outstanding performances by Francis McDormand, Sam Rockwell, and Woody Harrelson and still makes an extremely relevant comedy out of it.
+In an era where Facebook became the platform for everybody to share their opinion and the line between what real and fake news is blurred, Martin McDonagh creates a smart sharp script with outstanding performances by Francis McDormand, Sam Rockwell, and Woody Harrelson and still makes an extremely relevant comedy out of it.

 “Phantom Thread” by Paul Thomas Anderson